DHTMLX/docs-suite/docs/integration/suite_and_angular.md

 DHTMLX Suite is compatible with Angular.
 We have prepared code examples of how to use DHTMLX widgets with Angular.

-- To check online samples, please visit the Code examples page: [DHTMLX widgets with Angular](https://dhtmlx.github.io/angular-suite-demo/?path=/story/calendar--base).
+- To check online samples, please refer to the corresponding [Example on Replit](https://replit.com/@dhtmlx/dhtmlx-suite-with-angular).
 - To download samples, please check our GitHub repository: [DHTMLX Widgets + Angular](https://github.com/DHTMLX/angular-suite-demo).
 The README.md file provides all the necessary information on how to run the app in the development mode.